Paul Grimm (prehistorian): Postwar activities

-Especially in his pioneering excavations of the abandoned Medieval village of Hohenrode and Tilleda Palace, the first entirely excavated Kaiserpfalz, Grimm was responsible for great advances in German archaeology.
-These excavations and especially his theoretical discussions made Grimm a pioneer of Medieval archaeology.
+Especially in his pioneering excavations of the abandoned medieval village of Hohenrode and Tilleda Palace, the first entirely excavated Kaiserpfalz (Imperial palace), Grimm was responsible for great advances in German archaeology.
+These excavations and his theoretical discussions made Grimm a pioneer of medieval archaeology.
 He stressed that archaeological and literary sources had essentially equal authority, but nevertheless saw a close connection between the archaeological and historical data.